Guiding Employers Through The Workers’ Compensation Process

 The law firm of Walsh and Hacker provides comprehensive counsel and representation for the employer side of workers’ compensation claims.
 We serve clients through every step of the process, from review of initial claims through appeals of adverse rulings.

 Our clients are businesses and municipalities and their insurers or third-party administrators (TPAs).
-Located in Albany, our established practice serves clients in the Capital District, Upstate New York and the Hudson Valley.
-Call (518) 463-1269 or toll free (866) 240-3041 to arrange a consultation.
+Our established practice serves clients throughout New York State.
+Call us toll-free at (518) 463-1269 to arrange a consultation.
 We explain your rights and assess your case so that you can make informed decisions.

 When a worker is injured on the job (or develops a work-related illness), he or she is entitled to seek medical treatment.
 The employee is obligated to inform a supervisor about the accident as soon as possible.